Fiscal Year 2020

 Officers appointed by the President

-The Officers appointed by the President at HHS include the Secretary, Deputy Secretary, Assistant Secretaries, and many agency heads, which total 1 on board.
-Other Officers appointed by the President include Commissioned Corps personnel.
-HHS would retain 2,975 on board.
+The Officers appointed by the President at HHS include the Secretary, Deputy Secretary, Assistant Secretaries, and many agency heads, which total 28 on board.
+Many of these Officers are Presidentially-appointed and Senate approved (PAS).

 Staff performing activities authorized by necessary implication – orderly phase-down and suspension of operations

-HHS has identified 143 staff that would be excepted to assure an orderly phase-down and suspension of activities.
-This designation include staff that would be needed to assure an orderly process for determining, as conditions change, what activities should be re-initiated and what activities may no longer be excepted.
-This number also includes non-PAS shutdown staff carrying out responsibilities described in the November 17, 1995 OMB memorandum to the President’s Management Council on PAS shutdown responsibilities, and the estimated number of OGC staff who would be excepted to ensure that HHS responds appropriately to orders from the Judicial branch.
+HHS has identified 1,001 staff that will be excepted to assure an orderly phase-down and suspension of activities.
+This designation include staff that will be needed to assure an orderly process for determining, as conditions change, what activities should be re-initiated and what activities may no longer be excepted.
+This number also includes non-PAS shutdown staff carrying out responsibilities described in the November 17, 1995 OMB memorandum to the President's Management Council on PAS shutdown responsibilities, and the estimated number of Office of General Council (OGC) staff who will be excepted to ensure that HHS responds appropriately to orders from the Judicial branch.